What is khachapuri?

 This Georgian cheese-filled bread can be found at most Georgian restaurants.
 Here are some Georgian restaurants that serve various types of this bread.

 While it originates from Georgia, khachapuri’s fame has traveled far and wide and can be found at most Georgian (and some Russian) restaurants.
 However, if you’re specifically looking for the “cheese boat” version, make sure the restaurant specifically serves the Adjarian (Acharuli/Adjaruli) variation.
 If you’re in the U.S and your palate is yearning for a taste, here are some spots known for their authentic preparation:

-Looking for more places that serve khachapuri?
+Looking for more places that serve these Georgian cheese boats?
 You can find them on Glutto right here.

 - 1 package pre-made raw dough (e.g. Trader Joe’s pizza dough)

 - 4-6 large eggs (in shells)

 - 1 tablespoon kosher salt